 What is thyroid gland surgery?

-Thyroid gland surgery is a treatment for a number of thyroid problems.
+Thyroidectomy is the primary treatment for a number of thyroid problems.
 The thyroid gland sits in the neck and secretes hormones that regulate the body’s metabolism.
-For conditions that affect the gland, thyroid gland surgery is the recommended treatment and all or part of the thyroid may be removed.
-The procedure is known as a thyroidectomy.
+For conditions that affect the gland, thyroidectomy is often the first-line treatment where all or part of the thyroid may be removed.

 Why would you do it?

 Thyroid problems are common.
-There are a number of conditions that can arise with the thyroid gland and many of them can be treated with medication.
-In some cases however, thyroid gland surgery is recommended to treat a range of conditions that affect the gland, including cancer, Grave’s disease, recurrent cysts or goitres (swelling due to an enlarged thyroid gland) that are problematic.
+There are a number of conditions that can arise within the gland and many endocrine abnormalities are treated with medication.
+In some circumstances however, thyroidectomy is recommended to treat a range of conditions that affect the gland, including cancer, Graves' disease, recurrent cysts, or goitres (an enlarged thyroid gland) that are problematic.

 What does it involve?

 The procedure usually involves removing all or a portion of the thyroid.
-A total thyroidectomy would involve removing the whole gland, whilst a lobectomy is the removal of half of the gland.
-Sometimes an isthmusectomy is performed to remove the central part of the gland.
+A total thyroidectomy would involve removing the whole gland, whilst a lobectomy removes half.
+Sometimes an isthmusectomy is performed to remove only the central part of the gland.

 The portion of the thyroid that is to be removed will depend on the nature and extent of the condition.

-In all cases, thyroid gland surgery will be carried out under a general anaesthetic.
+In all cases, thyroid gland surgery is usually undertaken with a general anaesthetic.

 How to prepare for it

 As with any operation, a patient will be assessed for their suitability beforehand.
-Patients may also be required to stop eating for a period before surgery.
+Patients may also be required to fast for a period of 6 hours before surgery.
+When surgery is undertaken for the overactive gland Potassium Iodide or Lugol’s Iodine may also be started 5-10 days before surgery.

-In most cases, it is possible to leave the hospital in a few days.
-It is important to avoid putting strain on the neck for a few weeks following the operation.
+In most cases, it is possible to leave the hospital after an overnight stay although hemithyroidectomy can occasionally be done as a day case.
+It is important to avoid putting strain on the neck for a week after the operation.